duckietown/docs-AIDO/book/AIDO/15_rules/05_other.md

 ### Simulators

-Simulation code will be available as open source for everybody to use on computers that they control.
+[Simulation code](https://github.com/duckietown/gym-duckietown/) is available as open source for everybody to use on computers that they control.

+TODO: Pointer to this

-Amazon AWS will make available cloud resources to run the cloud simulations and the cloud learning.
+Amazon AWS has made cloud resources available to run the cloud simulations and the cloud learning.
 The access to these resources might be rationed if the utilization exceeds the projections.

 ### Robotarium test and validation